manishpathak99/SectionStickyHeaderRecyclerView/README.md

 # SectionStickyHeaderRecyclerView
-Section header recyclerview using lib - https://github.com/davideas/FlexibleAdapter
+This is a sample of "Section header recyclerview" using lib - https://github.com/davideas/FlexibleAdapter